Using Exercise As Part of Your Arsenal For Recovery

 It has been proven that aerobic exercises help reduce anxiety and depression by improving self-esteem and cognitive function.
-The boost in your overall mood is thought to be induced by the increased blood circulation to the brain and by influences that occur on the hypothalamic pituitary-adrenal (HPA) axis.
+The boost in your overall mood is thought to be induced by the increased blood circulation to the brain and by influences that occur on the hypothalamic-pituitary-adrenal (HPA) axis.
 This is believed to affect the physiologic reactivity to stress.
-The communication of the HPA axis with brain regions that include the limbic system (motivation and mood), the amygdala (fear generated when responding to stress), and the hippocampus (memory formation).
+The communication of the HPA axis with brain regions includes the limbic system (motivation and mood), the amygdala (fear generated when responding to stress), and the hippocampus (memory formation).

 Maintaining Sobriety with Exercise